lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 };
 ```

-We create a new instance of the `MeshData` class that define the vertices and the indices of a triangle.
-We also create a model with a unique identifier,
+We create a new instance of the `MeshData` struct that define the vertices and the indices of a triangle.
+We also create a model with a
-which will be used later on to link entities with the associated model.
-In addition, we have modified `init` signature by returning `eng.engine.InitData`
+unique identifier, which will be used later on to link entities with the associated model.
+In addition, we have modified `init` signature
-which basically just contains the list of models that we want to load (it is defined inside `src/eng/eng.zig`  file):
+by returning `eng.engine.InitData` which basically just contains the list of models that we want to load (it is defined inside the
+`src/eng/eng.zig` file):

 ```zig
 pub const InitData = struct {